-Windows cannot read the setting from the unattend answer file (Win8/10) - You need to specify a 5x5 Product Key.
+Windows cannot read the setting from the unattend answer file (Win8/10) - You need to specify a 5x5 Product Key in the XML file.
 This is normally prompted for by Easy2Boot.
-Check the AutoUnattend.xml file on the USB Flash drive and compare it with the xml file and product key that was selected.
+Check the \AutoUnattend.xml file on the USB Flash drive and compare it with the xml file and product key that was selected.
 Make sure the xml syntax is correct and balanced.

-Windows cannot find the Microsoft Software License Terms (Win8/10) - The product key used was of the wrong type. e.g. for Win8.1 Enterprise 90-day Eval use 76FKW-8NR3K-QDH4P-3C87F-JHTTW, for Win10 Enterprise use VTNMT-2FMYP-QCY43-QR9VK-WTVCK, use 79M8M-N36BX-8YGJY-2G9KP-3YGPC for 2012 R2 Standard Evaluation.
+Windows cannot find the Microsoft Software License Terms (Win2012/8/10) - The product key used was of the wrong type. e.g. for Win8.1 Enterprise 90-day Eval use 76FKW-8NR3K-QDH4P-3C87F-JHTTW, for Win10 Enterprise use VTNMT-2FMYP-QCY43-QR9VK-WTVCK, use 79M8M-N36BX-8YGJY-2G9KP-3YGPC for 2012 R2 Standard Evaluation.
 These keys should already be available in the 'list of keys' option provided by E2B.
 You will see this message if an XML file was used and the wrong Product Key used.
 You can determine what Product Key to use by installing Windows without using an XML file (e.g. convert to a .imgPTN file or install from DVD) and then run ProduKey which will reveal the Windows Product Key.
 Then make a .KEY file for E2B.

 Blank screen after Windows loads - If the Windows ISO boots and you see the MS logo but then the screen goes blank (but hard disk activity continues as shown by the HDD LED) AND it only happens on one particular model of system (or one version of BIOS), then this indicates a buggy BIOS.
 Check to see if there is a BIOS update available from the Manufacturer.
 Alternatively, rename the .ISO file to .ISOE0 (E followed by the number ZERO).

-Note that E2B may alter some bytes in some ISO files (e.g. Windows Install ISOs and .isomacpup files) once the ISO has been run, so the CRC32 value of these files on the E2B drive may be different after booting from them with E2B.
+Note that E2B may alter some bytes in some ISO files (e.g. Windows Install ISOs and .isomacpup files) once the ISO has been run, so the CRC32 value of these files on the E2B drive may be different after booting from them once using E2B.